-Prerequisite: THEATER 100 & and MULTIMD 100
+Prerequisite: THEATER 100 & and MULTIMD 100 Lecture: 2 hrs, Lab: 2 hrs

 Explores the conception, creation, and production of video design and its integration with live performance.
 Focus is on the practical application of video content in collaborative production scenarios, including on-campus theatrical productions and events.